-This property is perfect for travellers seeking a deluxe base from which to explore the Timbavati Private Nature Reserve!
-As well as vehicle and walking safaris, activities include photographic safaris, museum visits, and a children’s programme.
+This property is perfect for travelers seeking a deluxe base from which to explore the Timbavati Private Nature Reserve!
+As well as vehicle and walking safaris, activities include photographic safaris, museum visits, and a children’s program.

 Kambaku River Sands is privately owned and run.
 The accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, game drives, walking safaris, daytime hide use, gym use, unlimited Wi-Fi, and a twice-daily turndown service.
 The property is open all year round.